md685-njit/Assignment-2/cs690-a2-ask-the-code/HANDOUT.md

 ### Step 6.
 Addition 1: does the five-part prompt beat a minimal one?
 (30 minutes)

-Slides 4 to 8: what makes one prompt better than another.
+In lecture we covered what makes one prompt better than another.

 The given `build_prompt_minimal` in core.py sends just the question, the code and "Reply in JSON with the keys answer, file and line."
 No goal, no rules, no example.
 Run it on